Wilsonilo/Votingx/README.md

 	*  **proccess.env.MLABDB** which connects to the Mlab database.
 	*  **proccess.env.APIKEYSEARCHGOOGLE** as a secret/salt for different parts of the app (can be whatever you want does not need to be an actual API Key from Google i just felt lazy)
 	*  **proccess.env.FREECODECAMPTWITTERKEY** and **proccess.env.FREECODECAMPTWITTERSECRET** for the Twitter Auth API.
-*  Please check the issues, speiaclly the one with passport-twitter.
+*  Please check the issues, specially the one with passport-twitter.

 ### Cloud9 / Heroku / DigitalOcean / etc:
-* Check your enviroment vars, this are really important, usually an "export VAR=VALUE" or a set on .bashrc or .zshrc should be enough.
+* Check your enviroment vars, this is are really important, usually an "export VAR=VALUE" or a set on .bashrc or .zshrc should be enough.
 * Check that you have mongo and node in good shape, in the case of Cloud 9: sudo apt-get install mongodb-org should help you out.